City of Milton Staffing and Service Updates:

 Public Works Department

 - The Goodrich Square Splash Pad will remain closed until further notice.
+The City’s Reopening Phased Plan shows the splash pad opening when we are in Phase 3.

 - Refuse and recycling collection will continue as scheduled.
 Refuse and recycling collection is considered an essential service.
 If there are any changes to the collection schedule, we will notify residents on our website and social media.
 The collection schedule is available on the City’s website.